Hands-On Learning Aboard the LHF Floating Classroom

 The Floating Classroom serves as one component of the Foundation’s Lake Hopatcong educational field trip program.
 In addition to a hands-on, educational experience on the floating classroom, students perform macroinvertebrate sampling in the Musconetcong River, take a discovery nature hike and participate in an interactive EnviroScape watershed model demonstration.

-Inquiries for participation in the 2019 field trip program will be accepted later this year, after the Foundation has had a chance to evaluate the spring program.
+Inquiries for participation in the 2019 field trip program can be made HERE.

 The purchase of the floating classroom was made possible thanks to support from USA TODAY Network’s “A Community Thrives” program , the James P. Verhalen Family Foundation and the Szigethy family.